 - Accusing the plaintiff of being or engaging in adultery

-- If you are unable to legally prove the damages you’ve suffered, outline all components of corresponding evidence from a legal point of view, and compose a legally sound letter, you run the risk of your letter being thrown out and even being unsuccessful if you go to court
+- If you are unable to legally prove the damages you’ve suffered, outline all components of corresponding evidence from a legal point of view, and compose a legally sound letter, you run the risk of your letter being discredited if you go to court.

 - In addition to this, some lawyers who are capable of drafting cease and desist letters will charge an exorbitant amount of money for even responding to you and your inquiries!

 Draft a Cease and Desist Letter in Minutes!

 DoNotPay is a simple and convenient solution!
 The cease and desist letter DoNotPay outlines will detail the information about the case, demand retraction, warn against future statements, and will order that the accused abides by Pennsylvania state statutes.

 1. Search "Defamation" on DoNotPay and look for the Defamation Demand Letters product.

 - What consequences have you suffered as a result of these statements?